glutengo/rendering-strategies/backend/res/posts/considerations/considerations.md

 One approach of generating the HTML is to include a build step which is able to produce the HTML.
 This build step will look different depending on the chosen way of [generating the HTML](#how-to-generate-the-html).

-When creating the HTML during the build time, it is still possible to use a static file server, because the server will only need to deliver static files.
+When creating the HTML during the build process, it is still possible to use a static file server, because the server will only need to deliver static files.
-So if our infrastructure or budget does not allow us to use anything else than that, this is the option to go with.
+So if our infrastructure or budget does not allow us to use anything else, this is the option to go with.
-This approach requires that all routes to sub pages are known at the moment when the build is created.<sup>[[3]](#ref-3)</sup>
+This approach requires that all routes to sub pages are known in the moment the build is created.<sup>[[3]](#ref-3)</sup>
 This may be suitable for static website which have rare changes, but not for applications with more dynamic content and generic routes like content management systems or blogs.

 ### Runtime